-- Successfully complete the Introduction to the American Legal System (IALS) course held during Orientation; - Successfully complete 20 law credits during the fall and spring semesters; including enrollment in a three-credit seminar with a substantial writing component that satisfies the legal writing requirement or Principles of American Legal Writing.
+- Enroll in, attend and pass the Introduction to the American Legal System (IALS) course held during Orientation; - Enroll in, attend, and pass a three-credit seminar with a substantial writing component that satisfies the legal writing requirement or Principles of American Legal Writing.
 Courses that satisfy the legal writing requirement contain a "Writing" label in the course description (e.g. LAW 7156 Copyright Litigation Lawyering).
-A three-credit paper or five-credit Master's thesis supervised by a faculty member may also satisfy the legal writing requirement in place of a seminar.
+A three-credit paper or five-credit Master's thesis supervised by a faculty member may also satisfy the legal writing requirement in place of a seminar; - Enroll in and attend courses totaling at least 20 law credits over two semesters (not including IALS); and - Receive passing marks in 20 credit hours of law school course work.